MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 The Computer Management solution contains a subset of the tools from the Server Manager solution, so the same known issues apply, and the following Computer Management solution-specific issues:

-- If you use a Microsoft Account ([MSA](https://account.microsoft.com/account/)) or if you use Azure Active Directory (Azure AD) to log on to your Windows 10 machine, you must use "manage-as" to provide credentials for a local administrator account.
+- If you use a Microsoft Account ([MSA](https://account.microsoft.com/account/)) or if you use Microsoft Entra ID to log on to your Windows 10 machine, you must use "manage-as" to provide credentials for a local administrator account.
 [16568455]

 - When you try to manage the localhost, you will be prompted to elevate the gateway process.
 If you click **no** in the User Account Control popup that follows, you must cancel the connection attempt and start over.